tohmakobayashi1016/TRUSS02/README.md

 This is the github library for the Truss 2 group

-Replace the files in the source code with the files.
+Replace the files in the source code with the files from the zip file.
 The files are located in the following folder:

 ------------------------------------------------------------